VinnieRossi/katacoda-scenarios/rhoar-getting-started-spring/01-review-the-initial-project.md

 There are other dependencies brought in by this Spring Starter POM.
 We will revisit these later in the scenario.

+You may notice that there is no `<version>` tag here.
+That's because the version numbers are managed and automatically derived by the BOM we included earlier.

 **2. Test the application locally**

 As we develop the application we want to be able to test and verify our change at different stages.
-We can do that locally by using the `spring-boot` maven plugin.
+One way we can do that locally is by using the `spring-boot` maven plugin.

-Run the application by executing the following command:
+Run the application by executing the following command (it should exit automatically as we do not have any web code yet):

 ``mvn spring-boot:run``{{execute}}